 5. Contact With Loved Ones

 Of course, the most important priority is keeping up connectivity so you can stay in touch with friends and family.
-OTR and fleet truck drivers spend hours and days away from their home and loved ones, which can affect job satisfaction and driver retention in the trucking industry.
+Fleet drivers spend hours and days away from their home and loved ones, which can affect job satisfaction and driver retention in the commercial fleet industry.

 Having a reliable way to stay connected with family via social media, video chats, phone calls, and texts helps drivers connect with family no matter where the road takes them.

-For the trucker on their way to deliver a load or for campers on an extended RV vacation, there’s immense value in being able to stay up on the latest happenings with family members back home or to be reachable in an emergency.
+For the fleet driver on their way to deliver a load or for campers on an extended RV vacation, there’s immense value in being able to stay up on the latest happenings with family members back home or to be reachable in an emergency.

 Cell Signal Boosters for Your Vehicle